WorkWithAfridi/GoogleDriveHandler-Package/README.md

 * Import this package!

-* Integrate Firebase to your project, and active authentication
+* Integrate Firebase to your project, and active authentication Please be advised, you can only use
+  firebase_core: ^1.22.0
+  firebase_auth: ^3.9.0
+  Since the firebase auth version used in this package needs that specific firebase_core version.

 * Add Google Signin Authentication from firebase